Radionuclides · 2024

 +Is there Uranium in Chula Vista Sweetwater, CA tap water?

-Yes — Chula Vista Sweetwater, CA's 2024 Consumer Confidence Report lists Uranium at 0–8.5 pCi/L. Chula Vista Sweetwater, CA's 2024 Uranium measurement is below the federal limit of 20 pCi/L (MCL).
+Yes — Chula Vista Sweetwater, CA's 2024 Consumer Confidence Report lists Uranium at 0–8.5 pCi/L. Chula Vista Sweetwater, CA's 2024 report shows Uranium detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Uranium in drinking water?